 More than 100 groups perform at this year's Winter Jazzfest.
 Multi-talented bassist, rapper and singer Meshell Ndegeocello is the artist-in-residence, opening the fest by playing the music of Prince with special guest singer Bilal (Jan 4).
 Also on the lineup are deft jazz trio The Bad Plus (Jan 7), sax giants Gary Bartz and Pharoah Sanders (Jan 10), veteran drummer Billy Hart, experimental guitarist Mary Halvorson and innovative piano luminary Vijay Iyer alongside many more classic and contemporary artists.

 Where is Winter Jazzfest?

-The marathon portion is held at roughly a dozen Manhattan venues.
-Other events take place at Le Poisson Rouge, the Town Hall and New School Tishman Auditorium.
+The marathon portion is held at roughly a dozen venues in Lower Manhattan.
+Other events take place at venues including Le Poisson Rouge, Brooklyn Steel and Nublu.